History of the United Kingdom during the First World War: Crisis of Liberal leadership

 Blake further notes that it was the Liberals, not the Conservatives who needed the moral outrage of Belgium to justify going to war, while the Conservatives called for intervention from the start of the crisis on the grounds of realpolitik and the balance of power.

 The British people were disappointed that there was no quick victory in the war.
-They long had taken great pride and expense in the Royal Navy, but now there was little to cheer about.
-The Battle of Jutland in May 1916, was the first and only time the German fleet challenged control of the North Sea, but it was overmatched and was reassigned mostly to helping the more important U-boats.
+They had long taken great pride and expense in the Royal Navy, but now there was little to cheer about.
+The Battle of Jutland in May 1916 was the first and only time the German fleet challenged control of the North Sea, but it was overmatched and was reassigned mostly to helping the more important U-boats.
 Since the Liberals ran the war without consulting the Unionists (Conservatives) there were heavy partisan attacks.
 However even Liberal commentators were dismayed by the lack of energy at the top.
 At the time public opinion was intensely hostile, both in the media and in the street, against any young man in civilian garb and labeled as a slacker.
 The leading Liberal newspaper, the Manchester Guardian complained: